lucperkins/nix-monorepo/README.md

 A few characteristics of the project worth mentioning:

 * This repo uses [Niv](https://github.com/nmattia/niv) to provide "pinned" versions of [nixpkgs](https://github.com/nixos/nixpkgs) and other repositories.
 I think that this approach is more declarative and "pure" than relying on `<nixpkgs>`.
-* The [`nix`](./nix) directory provides not just the generated `sources.nix` and `sources.json` files that Niv relies upon, but also a central source of language-specific Nix functions and variables (e.g. `rust.nix`) that can then be used by the language-specific sub-projects.
+* The [`nix`](./nix) directory provides not just the generated `sources.nix` and `sources.json` files that Niv relies upon, but also a central source of language-specific Nix functions and variables that can be used by the language-specific sub-projects.